I build thingsthat break things.

 BeaverTail Malware Analysis

-Deep-dive into a coordinated attack where threat actors impersonate recruiters, luring developers to clone a malicious GitHub repo.
-Traces five stages — from JavaScript infostealers to Python RAT deployment to AnyDesk hijacking — extracting credentials and establishing persistent backdoors.
+A deep-dive into an attack where threat actors impersonate recruiters and lure developers into cloning a malicious GitHub repo.
+The writeup follows the chain from JavaScript infostealers to Python RAT deployment, AnyDesk hijacking, credential theft, and persistence.

 Malware AnalysisThreat IntelDeriv Tech